carbon-language/carbon-lang/flang/docs/ImplementingASemanticCheck.md

 full `semantics::Symbol` objects into the set.
 Ideally, we would be able to create an `std::set<Symbol &>` (a set of C++ references to symbols).
 But C++ doesn't support sets that contain references.
-This limitation is part of the rationale for the f18 implementation of type `common::Reference`, which is defined in `include/flang/Common/reference.h`.
+This limitation is part of the rationale for the Flang implementation of type `common::Reference`, which is defined in `include/flang/Common/reference.h`.

 `SymbolRef`, the specialization of the template `common::Reference` for